Format

 The term "default medium" means that VASSAL is used unless both players agree upon a different medium.
 As a result, you may not sign up to play unless you're willing to use VASSAL upon request.
 Failure to use VASSAL upon request constitutes withdrawal from the tournament and an AREA-rated loss.

 Other electronic playing aides that I'm aware of include The Wargame Processor (fee for system but not modules), Aide de Camp II (fee for system and many modules), and Cyberboard (donation recommended for system but most modules are free).
-Some other aides include an html scorecard created by Bill Burch, a Microsoft Excel scorecard created by Darren Kilfara, a draw document with the VITP map and pieces available from Bill Thomson, and a text file created by the GM..
+Some other electronic tools include an html scorecard created by Bill Burch, a Microsoft Excel scorecard created by Darren Kilfara, a draw document with the VITP map and pieces available from Bill Thomson, and a text file created by the GM.
+Graphic images (not game files) from all of these aides are acceptable for game reports.